Perspective | These were the tears of hope we all needed right now.

 These hearings are more than political theater.
 They are the hilltop that many of these Americans — and the people who can relate to them — reached.

 This wasn’t the first time we saw someone cry in a congressional confirmation hearing.
-All of the tears have been about journey it took; those paths illuminate different truths about the country they hoped to serve.
+All of the tears have been about the journey it took; those paths illuminate different truths about the country they hoped to serve.

-When Attorney General Merrick Garland finally had his confirmation hearing last year, it was remembering that journey, he choked up recalling the shoulders he was standing on.
+When Attorney General Merrick Garland finally had his confirmation hearing last year, it was remembering that journey that got him choked up recalling the shoulders he was standing on.

-“I come from a family where my grandparents fled anti-Semitism and persecution,” Garland told members of the Senate Judiciary Committee.
+“I come from a family where my grandparents fled antisemitism and persecution,” Garland told members of the Senate Judiciary Committee.
 “I feel an obligation to the country to pay back for protecting us.”

 The tears that Supreme Court Justice Brett M. Kavanaugh shed on his path to the highest court in the land were also about America — his America.

-His voice cracked and his face scrunched not when he spoke of the promise of our nation, of an incredible arc in the struggle of prep school boys with friends named Squee have endured.
+His voice cracked and his face scrunched not when he spoke of the promise of our nation, of the struggle of prep school boys with friends named Squee.
 He cried because he believed he was wrongly accused.
 Funny thing for a judge.

 Lawrence VanDyke shed tears of the same salty flavor.
-He cried because was questioned and criticized, because the door wasn’t propped open for him the way it had always been.
+He cried because he was questioned and criticized, because the door wasn’t propped open for him the way it had always been.
 He was before the committee in October 2019, hoping for an appointment to the U.S. Court of Appeals for the 9th Circuit.

 VanDyke was “arrogant, lazy, an ideologue, and lacking in knowledge of the day-to-day practice,” according to the letter from the American Bar Association that described him as unfit for the job and someone who “would not say affirmatively that he would be fair to any litigant before him, notably members of the LGBTQ community.”